 Protect Your Family and Your Future

 If you are looking to minimize the emotional and financial strain that often accompanies divorce and other family conflicts, consider mediation or collaborative divorce that empowers individuals to resolve conflicts out of the court adversarial process.
 Mediation and Collaborative Law each offer a consensual, non-adversarial approach that seeks to facilitate constructive communication and encourage creative problem-solving.

 At the Law Office of Rebecca M. Medina, a Professional Law Corporation we understand that family law matters are emotionally charged.
 We work with you to minimize the stress at this challenging time and to guide you through to a brighter future.
 As a mediator and a collaborative attorney, Ms. Medina can help guide you through the process, so you can make decisions that are solution-oriented and best for all.

-The Law Office of Rebecca M. Medina is committed to helping individuals and families in the greater Fresno area with family law matters.
+The Law Office of Rebecca M. Medina is committed to helping individuals and families in the greater Fresno and San Diego areas with family law matters.
 Our firm has seen first-hand the devastation of families, finances, and relationships in traditional court litigation practices.
 We believe that there is a better way to help our clients with family law matters that provides a healthier and more holistic approach to family transitions.

 Ms. Medina represented me in a difficult divorce that ended recently.
 In the process, she came up with several creative solutions to difficult circumstances that arose.
 She was very responsive, and her main focus was to resolve disagreements as efficiently and expeditiously as possible, but without sacrificing my rights and legitimate demands.
 She was very firm with opposing counsel, without being confrontational.
 Ms. Medina was extremely pleasant to talk to and had a very calming demeanor.
 I felt that she truly cared about my predicament.
 I recommend her, without hesitation, to any honest person going through a difficult divorce. -Divorce Client